 Three Things To Know BEFORE Choosing a Test for Hiring

-There are a lot of personality tests – free and for sale.
+There are a lot of personality tests – for free and for sale.
 With so many on the market, it can be hard to find the best one.
-When choosing a personality test for hiring be sure that the following 3 things are present:
+When choosing a personality test for hiring, be sure that the following 3 things are present:

 1. Test development information on the theories, samples, and processes used to develop the test.